The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Transportation and logistics

-• Route optimization: DI enables the optimization of transportation routes based on real-time traffic data, weather conditions, and delivery schedules.
+• Route optimization: DI enables the optimization of transportation routes based on real-time traffic data and delivery schedules.

 • Impact: Reduced fuel consumption, faster delivery times, and lower operational costs.